Calcaneal Fracture ORIF

-Wound Healing Problems: Although this is usually a general complication for most procedures wound healing complications are particularly concerning following calcaneral fracture surgery.
-The area around the outside of the heel has relatively thin skin and soft-tissue coverage and an often tenuous blood supply.
+- Wound Healing Problems: Although seen with any surgical procedure, wound healing complications are particularly concerning following calcaneal fracture surgery.
+The area around the outside of the heel has relatively thin skin and limited soft-tissue coverage.
 This can make wound healing problems more likely following calcaneal fracture surgery, and potentially more severe if they do develop.
 Wound healing problems are increased significantly for smokers and diabetics.

-Infection: Infections can create a major problem if they occur following a calcaneal fracture.
-As a result of the limited soft-tissue covering the outside of the heel it is not uncommon for a superficial wound infection to spread down to the underlying bone.
+- Infection: Infections can create a major problem if they occur following a calcaneal fracture.
+As a result of the limited soft-tissue covering the outside of the heel, a superficial wound infection can quickly spread down to the underlying bone.
 If an infection develops, your surgeon may recommend the use of oral or intravenous antibiotics.
 A repeat trip to the operating room may be required.

-Sural Nerve Injury: Injury to the nerve on the outside of the heel (sural nerve) can occur during calcaneal fracture surgery.
+- Sural Nerve Injury: Injury to the nerve on the outside of the heel (sural nerve) can occur during calcaneal fracture surgery.
 Nerve injury can occur due to retraction, direct injury, or from scarring during the recovery process.
-If the sural nerve nerve is injured or cut, the patient could end up with numbness or pain along the path of the nerve.
+If the sural nerve is injured or cut, the patient may experience numbness or pain along the path of the nerve.

-Subtalar Arthritis: Painful subtalar arthritis and stiffness of the hindfoot is common following calacneal fracture surgery.
+- Subtalar Arthritis: Painful subtalar arthritis and stiffness of the hindfoot is common following calcaneal fracture surgery.
 This occurs as a result of the damage to the cartilage at the time of the initial injury.